 Your solicitor will normally check that you have buildings insurance in place prior to completion, but you should not rely on this.
 Ultimately it is your responsibility to ensure that the building is insured and that the policy is renewed annually.

 Contents insurance is optional and will protect your possessions in the event of fire, theft, or flood.
 You need to assess the value of your contents to determine whether this cover is required but as the cost of cover is normally quite low it makes sense to at least to have a basic policy in place.

 Losing your job can have a serious impact on your financial situation and could ultimately lead to you needing to sell the property if you are unable to meet your mortgage payments.
 Some Government assistance may be available to help but any benefits received are now repayable when your situation improves.

 Unemployment insurance is designed to provide a monthly payment if you are made redundant.
 The amount of benefit can be set at the outset, but as with most things, the higher the benefit you select the more the policy will likely cost.

 Ill Health Insurance

-Ill health can have a devastating affect on your lifestyle and ability to work.
-If your unable to work, then quite obviously your income will stop.
+Ill health can have a devastating effect on your lifestyle and ability to work.
+If you'rere unable to work, then quite obviously your income will stop.
 If your illness is short-term this may not be a problem but if your condition is serious, then you may be forced to sell your home.

 To understand whether ill health is a problem for you, you first need to understand what protection your employer provides.
 If you are employed in the public sector, it may be that you receive six months full pay followed by six months half pay if you become ill.
 If you work in the private sector you may be lucky to work for an employer that provides an income protection scheme as part of your benefits.